-The Chairs of the Disability Staff Network are Jane Andrews and Jenny Wheeler, you can contact them on Jane dot Andrews at warwick dot ac dot uk and J dot Wheeler dot 1 at warwick dot ac dot uk.
+The Chairs of the Disabled Staff Network are Jane Andrews and Jenny Wheeler, you can contact them on Jane dot Andrews at warwick dot ac dot uk and J dot Wheeler dot 1 at warwick dot ac dot uk.

 The purposes of the Network are: